kornysietsma/d3-modern-demo/README.md

 `python -m SimpleHTTPServer 8000`

+or if you have python3:

+`python3 -m http.server 8000`

 And then browse to `http://localhost:8000/docs/index.html`

-Or you can view the current committed chart on github pages:
+Or you can view the current chart on github pages:

 https://kornysietsma.github.io/d3-modern-demo/